 First, you can always work out if something has gone bad by checking its smell.
-Unlike good, fresh olive oil, which of course gives off the delicious smell of olives, bad olive oil will have an odor that can only be described as smelling like putty, or crayons.
+Unlike good, fresh olive oil, which, of course, gives off the delicious aroma of olives, rancid olive oil will have an odor that can only be described as smelling like putty or crayons.

 You can also check if your olive oil has gone bad by trying a small taste—testing out a tiny bit won’t make you sick, but it won’t taste pleasant.
 You can expect rancid olive oil to have a bitter, sour, or stale flavor.

 And it gets worse: olive oil that’s gone bad won’t have those health benefits you’d expect from it.
 Due to oxidation triggering chemical reactions in the oil, it will lose its antioxidant properties.

 What’s The Shelf Life Of Olive Oil?

 The good news, as already mentioned, is that olive oil will last a long time.
 From the moment it is bottled, it will remain fresh for 18–24 months.
 Bear in mind that extra virgin olive oil will last between 12–18 months due to it being less processed than standard olive oil.

 If you have had a bottle stored away for longer than these timespans, don’t forget that its taste quality will be affected negatively, and you won’t want to use it when cooking.
 Best to take no risks and chuck it out!